microsoft/reverse-proxy/docs/docfx/articles/cors.md

 });
 ```

-In then add the CORS middleware.
+Then add the CORS middleware.

 ```
 app.UseCors();